wearsunscreen/gen-garden/README.md

 # gen-garden

-A generative art framework written in Elm 0.19
+A generative art framework written in Elm.

 `GenGarden` will render a draw function and display sliders to change user-provided variables.